 The committee encourages self nominations, nominations by supervising professors, and/or members of the Association for Business Communication.
 Students who wish to apply should submit an application to the Graduate Studies Committee chair and the ABC Executive Director by visiting here where you will upload the following:

 - Letter of application indicating need for research funds

 - Description of research project indicating progress achieved toward completion (limit to two pages, single--spaced)

 - Names and emails of dean, department chair, and another other press release contact.

 The Graduate Studies Committee of the Association for Business Communication will review and rank applications.
-Their recommendation will then be submitted to the Board of the C. R. Anderson Foundation for approval and authorization of funds disbursement.
+Their recommendation will then be submitted to the Board of the Business Communication Foundation for approval and authorization of funds disbursement.

 Marty Baker Graham Award Recipients:

 - 2020: Nupoor Ranade, North Carolina State University, “Re-Contextualizing Audiences in User-Generated Content Publication Spaces”